pBouillon/pynterpreter/README.md

 ## about this interpreter
 ### Brainfuck
-You can use this interpreter to run 'classic' Brainfuck, which means use those 8 instructions: `+` `-` `>` `<` `[` `]` `.` and `,`.
+You can use this interpreter to run 'classic' brainfuck, which means use those 8 instructions: `+` `-` `>` `<` `[` `]` `.` and `,`.
 All other symbols will be
 considered as comments.

-If you never heard of Brainfuck, you can
+If you never heard of brainfuck, you can
 [start now here](https://learnxinyminutes.com/docs/brainfuck/).

 ### changes